EU tiptoes around the idea of single euro zone budget

 "We have a lot of questions about separate budgets because there is already an EU budget," Dutch Prime Minister Mark Rutte told reporters in Brussels.

 Van Rompuy said EU leaders had asked him to add more detail to the proposal in time for further talks at another meeting in December.
-That could make a deal even harder to reach at a special EU summit in November to agree the EU budget for 2014-2010, worth about 1 trillion euros.
+That could make a deal even harder to reach at a special EU summit in November to agree the EU budget for 2014-2010, worth about 1 trillion euros ($1.3 trillion).

 While fundamental questions remain over the idea of a separate euro zone fund - not least its overall size - there is plenty of scope for competing interpretations by EU capitals.